On July 4, 2004 Greece won Euro 2004, the primary European football competition, in one of the greatest shocks in the history of football.

 Unfancied Greece, to the surprise of pretty much everybody, beat hosts Portugal 1-0 in the final.

 A team expected to bow out in the group stages defeated three top-seeded teams en route to lifting the cup; the Greek fans quite rightly describe it as a magical summer.

 And at the head of it all, as the arch-strategist plotting this most unlikely course to success, was coach Otto Rehhagel, a German guaranteed his place among the Gods of Greek sport forever.

-The 2004 UEFA European Football Championship was rich in surprises and upsets: Germany, Spain, and Italy were eliminated in the group stage, while defending champions France were knocked out in the quarter-finals by Greece.
+The 2004 UEFA European Football Championship was rich in surprises and upsets: Germany, Spain, and Italy were eliminated in the group stage while defending champion France was knocked out in the quarter-finals by Greece.

 Portugal recovered from an opening defeat against Greece to reach the final, eliminating England and the Netherlands along the way.
 For the first time in a major European football tournament, the last match featured the same teams as the opening match.